grprshikhar/pricing_dev/pricing_wizard/README.md

    - Install using [homebrew](https://brew.sh/)
    - `brew install python3` and follow the finalisation instructions `eval "$(/opt/homebrew/bin/brew shellenv)"`
      - You may need to check you have the terminal profile.
 If you do not, do `touch ~/.bash_profile` or equivalent for zsh and copy the command again.
-   - Install requirements using `pip3 -r requirements`
+   - Install requirements using `pip3 install -r requirements.txt`
      - If you get a message to update pip3, please follow the instructions.

 ### Windows